Teaching as Principled Practice

 What might this look like?

-• You are punctual and ready for class each and every day: supplies and books ready to go and out; food and snacks are put away; cell phone is off; hats removed.
+• You are punctual and ready for class each and every day: supplies and books ready to go and out; food and snacks are put away; cell phone is turned on silent and stowed away; hats removed.

 • You exhibit a high level of professionalism and integrity in your thoughtful preparation and attendance for all classes.
 This includes consistent evidence that you have thoughtfully completed assigned readings for each session.